Everyone

 Timeframe for raising a personal grievance

 You must raise a personal grievance with your employer within 90 days of the issue arising or coming to your attention, whichever is later.
-For example, if you were fired, you would have 90 days from the end of your employment to raise a grievance for unjustified dismissal.
+For example, if you were dismissed, you would have 90 days from the end of your employment to raise a grievance for unjustified dismissal.

 In the case of sexual harassment, the personal grievance needs to be raised within 12 months of it happening or the date you became aware of it, whichever is later.
-This 12-month timeframe only applies if the alleged sexual harassment happened on or after 13 June 2023.
-If it happened before 13 June 2023, the 90-day rule applies.

 Raising a personal grievance after the time limit